assynu/assynu/README.md

       src="https://img.shields.io/badge/Stack_Overflow-FE7A16?style=for-the-badge&logo=stack-overflow&logoColor=white"></a>
   <br>
 <h1>About me</h1>
 I've been learning programming for 3 years.
-I'm codding in C#, LUA, JS and some other lenguages.
+I'm codding in C#, LUA, JS Kotlin and some other lenguages.
 I also used to write FiveM scripts.
 </p>